Are You (and your team) Prepared for What Comes Next?

 What Stays and What Goes?

-From our point of view, the dramatic changes wrought by COVID19 will drive more innovation across the entire business landscape than anything that has occurred in the last 30 years save the invention of the internet itself.
-Above we listed several current trends (ie lower fuel consumption, etc).
-In the next several years we will start to see second and third order effects: Homes and apartments designed with 2 home offices, knowledge workers fleeing high cost metro areas creating growth and change in smaller markets, supply chains mitigating the risk of their global footprint with more on-shoring, online learning shaking the foundations of kindergarten thru university educational systems, and many more we cannot yet envision.
+From our point of view, the dramatic changes wrought by pandemic will drive more innovation across the entire business landscape than anything that has occurred in the last 30 years save the invention of the internet itself.
+In the next several years we will start to see second and third order effects: Homes and apartments designed with 2 home offices, knowledge workers fleeing high cost metro areas creating growth and change in smaller markets, supply chains mitigating the risk of their global footprint with more on-shoring and many more we cannot yet envision.

 Most businesses have already made COVID19 related changes to their business, both in their strategy (new customer needs, different competitive landscape, pressure on prices, etc.) and in their operations (headcount reductions, different work processes, working from home instead of the office, etc).

 What leaders should question is whether they need to take a further few steps back and look more thoroughly and long term at their business and industry.
-The decisions and changes that were made to get to the “new normal” of the last few months, may not serve the organization best for the next 18-24 months.
-We think it is imperative that organizations do a fresh in-depth review of their current strategy and operations to be prepared to have success in 2021 and beyond.
+The decisions and changes that were made to get to the “new normal”, may not serve the organization going forward.
+We think it is imperative that organizations do a fresh in-depth review of their current strategy and operations to be prepared to have future success.

 For a thorough strategy review we recommend, at a minimum, a 1-2 day executive meeting to reconsider the answers to the strategy questions posed above.